 1.1 As stated above, the eldest child and only son of Hector Gammell and his first wife Maud

-summer of 1895 Beaumont (or 'Beau' as he was known) was educated at Bedford Grammar
+21 July 1895, Beaumont (or 'Beau' as he was known) was educated at King Edward's School,

-School, and after leaving school was articled to a firm of solicitors in Bedford.
-He was a clever
+and was articled to his uncle, Philip Conway, a solicitor of Westminster.
+He was a clever young

-young man, although handicapped by a weak heart, but his career in law was cut short by the
+man, although handicapped by a weak heart, but his career in law was cut short by the 1914/18

-1914/18 War.
-He joined the Flying Corps, qualified as a Pilot, and served in France as a Lieutenant.
+War.
+He joined the Flying Corps in March 1917, qualified as a Pilot, and served in France as a

-Whilst returning from a bombing mission, he was shot down and killed on 4 September 1918.
+Station.
+However on 4 September 1918, whilst returning from a bombing mission, he was shot

 1.2 The younger child and only daughter of Hector and Maud was Hectorina Maud Gammell